philtr/phillipridlen/_posts/notes/2011-02-17-head-in-the-clouds.md

 type: note

 title: Head in the Clouds
-description: "Valentine&rsquo;s day was a few days ago, and since I&rsquo;m still in the mood, I am going to declare my love for the cloud."
+excerpt: "Valentine&rsquo;s day was a few days ago, and since I&rsquo;m still in the mood, I am going to declare my love for the cloud."

 category: Programming
 tags: